mhinz/vim-tree/README.md

 There are no options and only one command: `:Tree`.

-That command defaults to `tree -c -F --dirsfirst --noreport`.
-It takes optional arguments that will simply be added to the default, so `:Tree -a` will run `tree -c -F --dirsfirst --noreport -a`.
+That command defaults to `tree -F --dirsfirst --noreport`.
+It takes optional arguments that will simply be added to the default, so `:Tree -a` will run `tree -F --dirsfirst --noreport -a`.

 Tip: For huge directories you might want to set a limit, e.g. `:Tree -L 3`.